p2panda/handbook/website/docs/specifications/namakemono/index.md

     ```
 * Since the header is stored separately from the body, the body can be deleted at any point without any consequences for the data type

-## Creating & updating documents
+## Creating documents

-* As soon as an operation is published in this previously defined form it is considered a CREATE operation.
+* As soon as an operation is published it is considered a CREATE operation.
 CREATE operations define a new document
     <ImageFrame
       title="Creating a new Salmon Cake recipe document with a CREATE operation"
       url={require('./assets/operation-example.png')}
     />
-* The hash of this CREATE operation is used as the identifier of the whole document
+* The hash of this CREATE operation is used as the identifier of the whole document for its entire lifetime
     <ImageFrame
       title="Generating a hash from the operation header"
       url={require('./assets/hashing.png')}
     />
-* This CREATE operation header should be kept for the lifetime of it's document, its signature is the proof of authorship for the owner (the owner can delegate capabilities later)
+* This header of the CREATE operation should be kept for the lifetime of it's document, its signature is the proof of authorship for the owner (the owner can delegate capabilities later)

+## Updating documents

 * If we want to refer to this document with another UPDATE operation, changing the state of a document, we add the following fields to the header:
     ```rust
     struct Header {